 Then, I slid the doors in place and attached the other side panel.

-And just like that, task #1 was complete 😊
+And just like that, laundry room storage solution #1 was complete 😊

 Task #2: Add Additional Storage